-Well, no, because the child is going to competence.
-So it's about it's about treatment and care.
-So it's about what you're actually doing the treatment that you're giving that child, not around who can be in there.
+Well, no, because the child is Gillick competent.
+So it's about treatment and care.
+So it's about what you're actually doing, the treatment that you're giving that child, not around who can be in there.
 I think it's quite a delicate subject.
-And it just, it's just a matter of really, really understanding the rights of a given competent child, which is where I'm trying to get to now because generally, it's not a problem.
-Of course, it's very rare that Gillick competency comes into osteopathic or chiropractic care of children.
-But if a child if a child's decision not to have treatment can be overwritten, regardless of whether they're Gillick competent, then presumably their decision not to have their parent in the room could be overridden.
-So that's all I'm saying.
+And it just a matter of really understanding the rights of a Gillick competent child.

+Which is where I'm trying to get to now because generally, it's not a problem, of course, it's very rare that Gillick competency comes into osteopathic or chiropractic care of children.
+But if a child's decision not to have treatment can be overridden, regardless of whether they're Gillick competent, then presumably the decision not to have their parent in the room could be overridden.
+That's all I'm saying.

-Yeah, and I understand what you're saying, Yeah, I understand what you're saying.
-I think this has to be thought about.
-Why would the child not want the person for example, if you think back to that term, Gillick competency came from Victoria Gilligan, her child was given the contraceptive pill, and the GP decided that the parent didn't need to be informed, which is where the competency came from.
+Yeah.
+And I understand what you're saying, yeah, I understand what you're saying.
+I think this has to be thought about, why would the child not want the parents there, for example, if you think back to that Gillick competency came from Victoria Gillick, her child who was giving the contraceptive pill, and the GP decided that the parent didn't need to be informed, which is where Gillick competency came from.
 I think yeah, I think we could debate this for a while.
-But what I what I will do is I'll go find out, I'll go and investigators a bit more than that, actually, about that parent being in there.
+But what I will do is I'll go and find out; I'll go and investigate a little bit more about their parent being in there with them.

-I just imagine that most practitioners would want a parent in the room if they're treating a child unless there's very good reasons to do otherwise.
-And that would have them we then have to be suspecting some sort of safeguarding issue I imagine.
+Thank you.
+I just imagine that most practitioners would want a parent in the room if they're treating a child, unless there's very good reasons to do otherwise.
+And we then have to be suspecting some sort of safeguarding issue I imagine.

 Yeah, exactly.
 Exactly.
-Sorry,

-I interrupted you there.
+Sorry, I interrupted you there.
 But I thought it was quite important, Sandra.

 That's absolutely fine.
-So then going on little bit from that something else that we're thinking when you risk assessing is if you have curtains and stood walls, how are you going to respect someone's privacy and dignity?
-Curtains is fairly obvious.
-But what we have found with some people that we've been working with recently, is when we've had this conversation, and they've gone back and sat in clinic rooms, they have realised that they can hear what is happening the other side of a wall to the extent that they'd have to go back and insulate the walls.
-So you need to look at this because obviously, they can clearly compromise confidentiality.
-And it's something we don't think of because we're all in treatment assessment mode and And we're almost in the zone for wanting a better description.
-So go and sit, excuse me go and sit in the room and go next, get some sit next door and just see what can count up.
+So then, going on a little bit from that, something else that we're thinking when you're risk assessing is, if you have curtains and stood walls, how are we going to respect someone's privacy and dignity, curtains is fairly obvious.
+But what we have found with some people that we've been working with recently, is when we've had this conversation, and they've gone back and sat in clinic rooms, they have realised that they can hear what is happening at the other side of a wall, to the extent that they've had to go back and insulate the walls.
+So you need to look at this, because obviously, they can clearly compromise confidentiality.
+And it's something we don't think of, because we're all in treatment assessment mode.
+And we're almost in the zone for want of a better description.
+So go and sit in the room and get someone to sit next door and just see what can and can't you hear.

-There's another side to that as well isn't there if a patient sitting in the waiting room believes that what they're saying can be heard outside the treat the treatment room, then it will influence what they say to the person in the room.
-So you might might not get a proper case history, regardless of whether you whether it regardless of whether anyone actually can hear them.
+There's another side to that as well, isn't there, if a patient sitting in the waiting room believes that what they're saying can be heard outside the treatment room, then it will influence what they say to the person in the room.
+So you might not get a proper case history, regardless of whether anyone actually can hear them.
 It's what they think is happening.